Optimizing and Tuning¶

 After you complete unit and integration testing, you can benchmark and optimize your applications based on your service goals to tune performance.

 Benchmark testing is important because there is no one-size-fits-all recommendation for the configuration parameters you need to develop Kafka applications to Confluent Cloud.
 Proper configuration always depends on the use case, other features you have enabled, the data profile, and more.
 You should run benchmark tests if you plan to tune Kafka clients beyond the defaults.
 Regardless of your service goals, you should understand what the performance profile of your application is—it is especially important when you want to optimize for throughput or latency.
 Your benchmark tests can also feed into the calculations for determining the correct number of partitions and the number of producer and consumer processes.

 First, measure your bandwidth using the Kafka tools

-kafka-consumer-perf-test.
-This provides a baseline performance to your
+This first round of results provides a baseline performance to your

 Confluent Cloud instance, taking application logic out of the equation.